 Out of the total respondents, 14 reported a lack of interest in actively seeking political news and information on social media.
 Instead, they relied on incidental exposure, accessing political content only when it appeared on their social media timelines.
 Respondent 1 cited the constant "fighting among Malaysian politicians" as a reason for their disinterest in politics.

-I took the choice not to be too interested in politics because I don't like to see politicians who are constantly fighting with each other (Respondent 1)
+As Respondent 1 said, "I took the choice not to be too interested in politics because I don't like to see politicians who are constantly fighting with each other."

-Respondents 6 and 17, as indicated below, similarly expressed a lack of enthusiasm for political news, but indicated that they would consume such content if it appeared on television or social media.
-These findings align with the previous research that suggests that an incidental exposure to political news on social media can increase political knowledge and participation (Lee, Nanz & Heiss, 2022).
+Respondents 6 and 17 similarly expressed a lack of enthusiasm for political news but indicated that they would consume such content if it appeared on television or social media.
+These findings align with previous research that suggests that incidental exposures to political news on social media can increase political knowledge and participation (Lee, Nanz and Heiss 2022).